mailgun/documentation/source/api-domains.rst

  ================= =============================================================
  active            ``yes``, ``no``, or ``htmlonly``

-                   If set to *yes* links will be overwritten and pointed to our servers so we can track clicks.
+                   If set to *yes*, links will be overwritten and pointed to our servers so we can track clicks.

-                   If set to *htmlonly* links will only be rewritten in the HTML part of a message.
+                   If set to *htmlonly*, links will only be rewritten in the HTML part of a message.
  ================= =============================================================